Ad – This post is in association with CreoGlass.

 Being able to easily keep everything clean is a huge factor for me.
 Our current kitchen has so many grooves and curves that collect the dirt and dust that it seems to take forever to clean it (it took me over 3 days to clean it when we first moved in!).

 Here’s a picture I took at the showroom.
-The layout obviously differs to our plans, but it gives you an idea of the cupboards that we’ve chosen.
+The layout obviously differs from our plans, but it gives you an idea of the cupboards that we’ve chosen.

 Having chosen the kitchen, the next step is to decide on a worktop.